nicholaspung/frontend/README.md

 # Future Features + Needs Work

+- Transition Class components to use React Hooks for entire site
+- Switch Material UI styles to use 'styled' hooks

 - Need to increase Performance score in [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) (Chrome DevTools -> Audits)
 - Need styling in ProblemSubmissionModal (couldn't figure out how to style Dialog component from Material UI)
 - Need to switch Admin Components to Material UI (currently using Styled Components)